 Before calling the insurance company, consider the following:

 - You should not call the insurance company until you have had time to relax and recover mentally and emotionally from the wreck.
 If you give a recorded statement while you are stressed or emotional, you may say something that will harm your case.

 - Waiting until a day or two after the accident to file your claim will not hurt your case.
 Take the time to collect your emotions and your thoughts about what happened before giving a statement.
 If you are injured, you should speak with a doctor and a Houston car wreck attorney before giving the insurance company a statement.

 - You should never assume that an insurance company is on your side.
 Even your own insurance company will try to reduce the value of your claim.
 There are documented cases of insurance companies paying their adjusters incentives for reducing the value of claims.

-Reach Out for Legal Help with Pasadena Car Crash Insurance Claims
+Reach Out for Legal Help with Car Accident Insurance Claims in Pasadena